cyberus-technology/hedron/doc/implementation.md

 Developers are encouraged to familiarize themselves with Rust-style error handling to be able to write readable and concise error handling code.

+So far the error handling in Hedron is transitional.
+We have many places that panic on errors, but shouldn't.
+To find these places search the code base for calls to `unwrap` on results.